habi/EAWAG-manuscript/manuscript.md

 #### Principal components analysis of skull landmarks

 Current studies are using 3D geometric morphometrics to compare the morphological shape of these scanned cichlids using statistical analysis.
-We used a homologous landmark scheme across one-half of the skull for higher density of shape information [@doi:10.1643/i2021016; @doi:10.1093/iob/obac022], and landmarks were placed on each specimen using 3DSlicer.
+We used a homologous landmark scheme across one-half of the skull for higher density of shape information [@doi:10.1643/i2021016; @doi:10.1093/iob/obac022], and landmarks were placed on each specimen using *3D Slicer*.
 To examine differences in shape across the species sampled, we performed a Generalized Procrustes Superimposition on the landmark data to remove the effects of location, size, and rotation from the analysis using the *geomorph* package in *R* (Version 4.2.1) with *RStudio* (Version 2022.07.2+576) [@doi:10.1111/2041-210X.13029; @geomorph; @rrpp; @r ;@rstudio].
 This process brings all specimens to a common origin, scales the landmarks to a unit centroid size, and rotates specimens to reduce distances between landmarks.
 A principal components analysis was then performed in *geomorph* on the superimposed landmark data to visualize the major axes of shape change across sampled species.